-- 27. The Women's Individual Skeleton competition at the Sochi Games took place on 13 and 14 February 2014.
-The Athlete finished in third position and won a bronze medal. - 28.
-On 14 February 2014, the Athlete underwent a doping control test at the Sochi Games.
-She provided a urine sample, which was allocated the reference number 2889152. - 29.
-The Athlete's sample provided during the doping control test at the Sochi Games did not test positive for any prohibited substance.
+- 27. On 11 February 2014, the Women's Sprint 1.5km Cross Country competition took place. - 28.
+Before that competition had occurred, on 1 February 2014, the Athlete underwent a doping control test at the Sochi Games.
+She provided a urine sample, which was allocated the reference number 2889908.
+She also provided a blood sample, which was allocated the reference number 857620. - 29.
+The Athlete's samples provided during the doping control tests at the Sochi Games did not test positive for any prohibited substance.